God Is the Gospel, Session 1

 And, interestingly enough, this phrase, exceeding joy, literally it is the gladness of my rejoicing.
 It is just two glad words, the gladness of my rejoicing or the rejoicing of my rejoicing, which I take to mean I will come to God who is the joy in all my joys.
 There are other joys, aren’t there?
 You have a good supper tonight maybe?
 Or you will go home and a have a dessert tonight.
 Or you have somebody you love with you.
 There are other joys.
 But I think the biblical point is — and we will talk about this more — that God is the joy of all our joys.
 All of our joys should have at their bottom, their center, their essence, joy in God the giver.
 That was the early days at Bethlehem as the Lord was teaching me about resting in him, not just his work or his gifts.

-My prayers included in those days Psalm 73:24-25.
-I can remember there was a season in the early 80s, actually on into the mid to late 80s, 86, where almost every time it seemed like I had to do a spontaneous prayer in a service or at a meeting or somewhere.
+My prayers included in those days Psalm 73:24–25.
+I can remember there was a season in the early eighties, actually on into the mid to late eighties, where almost every time it seemed like I had to do a spontaneous prayer in a service or at a meeting or somewhere.
 Out of my mouth would come: “Whom have I in heaven but you?
 And on earth there is nothing that I desire besides you.
 My flesh and my heart may fail, but you are the strength of my heart and my portion forever.”
 It is just woven into my mind.
 Whom have I in heaven but you?
 And on earth there is nothing I desire besides you.

 Whom have I in heaven but you?
 Answer: nobody.
 Even though my mother is there.
 And it would be pleasant and sweet to see her again.
 Whom have I in heaven but you?
 And on earth there is nothing that I desire besides you.
 And you read that and you say: You can’t mean that.
 You just can’t mean that.
 What possibly could that mean?
 Since I have other things here that I enjoy.
 And so did Jesus.
 He enjoyed his disciples sometimes, which led me to the sixth bullet point.

-Number six: Loving creation for God’s sake
+Loving Creation for God’s Sake

-As I was writing the book Desiring God in the mid-80s and on into 86 when it was published, I was wrestling with how to think of the created world over against God.
+As I was writing the book Desiring God in the mid-eighties and on into eighty-six when it was published, I was wrestling with how to think of the created world over against God.
 So you have God the creator who has always existed and is, therefore, of absolute and infinite value and all the universe is of lesser value because he made it.
 The thing made is always of less value than the maker.
 And so you and I and everything he made is of a second order and he is of the primary order.
 And we are to delight in him and love him and treasure him above all that he has made.

 Does that mean that the only function of the creation is to tempt us to idolatry?
 Why did you make a world?
 Why bodies, metal, paper, light, sound?
 None of that existed before God created things.
 Why did you make so much non-God?
 Was it just to trip us up so that we would make God out of non-God and suffer for it?
 Why stuff?
 Why creation, material things?
-That was just a huge question for me in the mid-80s as I was wrestling with texts like, “And nothing on earth do I desire besides you.”
+That was just a huge question for me in the mid-eighties as I was wrestling with texts like, “And nothing on earth do I desire besides you.”

 Here is where I landed on that.
 Bread exists so that we would have some inkling of what Jesus meant when he said, “I am the bread of life.”
 That is why bread exists.
 Water and thirst exist so that we would have some inkling of what he meant when he said, “Whoever believes in me will never thirst.
 I am the bread of life.
 Whoever comes to me shall not hunger and whoever believes in me shall never thirst.”
 God created the world so he could enter it and say things like that and point us toward himself.
 Everything on planet earth is to reveal God.
 The heavens are telling the glory of God and the firmament proclaims his handiwork.
 And so does bread and water.